 Those who state they don’t measure and don’t make the right steps to improve their businesses („it’s just growing by itself”) are lying or are not in their right minds.

 The good news is you don’t have to reinvent the wheel.

 There is a model at your disposal which provides you a deeper understanding of your customers’ behavior.

 Let me introduce you the AARRR model (a.k.a.
-Pirate Metrics) that won’t give you the grrrr feeling and hand in hand with Conversific they help you systemize and optimize each step of your funnel.
+Pirate Metrics) its something that will provide understanding and won’t give you the grrrr feeling.
+In hand with with Conversific AARRR metrics assists you systemize and optimize each step of your funnel.

 The AARRR metrics model was developed by Dave McClure.
-These five essential metrics map out the behavior of our customers and provide a deeper understanding of Customer Lifecycle.
+It comprise of these five essential metrics to map out the behavior of our customers and provide a deeper understanding of Customer Lifecycle.

 It serves as a framework that makes it easier for you to make better data-driven decisions as it maps out the steps you aim to guide your customers through.
 Let’s take a closer look at every single one!